alve89/Timestamps/README.md

 # Timestamps
-A library, mainly for Arduino clients, to generate timestamps (both UNIX and NTP) for given dates/times
+A standalone library, mainly for Arduino clients, to generate timestamps (both UNIX and NTP) for given dates/times

 ## Examples
 You can find simple examples in the [examples](https://github.com/alve89/Timestamps/blob/master/examples/getTimestamps.ino).